August 11, 2021 10 min read

 Before I go into my experience with Yunnan Baiyao for my dog.
-I spent the time and did loads of research, so I will first share some of its history with everyone.
+I spent the time and did loads of research in 2023, so I will first share some of its history with everyone.
 I hope this information can be helpful to you as it has been helpful for me.

 Literally translated from Chinese, Yunnan Baiyao means “White powder from Yunnan” (a province in Southwest China).
 According to lore, it was developed in 1902 by a practitioner of traditional medicine and was then known as “Baibaodan”, which can be loosely translated to “A medication that cures numerous diseases.”

 Qu Huanzhang, a pharmacist registered a trademark for it, using his image in the 1930s, and two decades later, his wife donated it to the Chinese government.
 The medicine was used during World War II by the Chinese soldiers to effectively stop bleeding and stop infection.
 It came into prominence during the Vietnam War, when it was discovered it was part of the medical kit that the Vietcong carried with them.
 Large-scale production of the medicine had already begun around 1956.

 Yunnan Baiyao’s formula is a mixture of all herbal ingredients — has been kept a secret — is now well-known throughout China and some parts of the world, and enjoys a status equivalent to that of penicillin.
 It has been used in many kinds of surgeries and is non-interfering with Western treatments.
 It has been known to be used on the same day of surgery to help with the recovery.
 It mends blood vessels and resolves swelling, bleeding and pain.

 And yet, in the modern world, it has been increasingly utilized for prolonging the survival time and used in the treatment of cancer and tumors in dogs.